Chingford and Woodford Green (UK Parliament constituency): History

+Pre creation

-Before 1945, both Woodford and Chingford were part of Epping for general elections, for which wartime Conservative Prime Minister Winston Churchill was MP.
-The constituency was created in 1997 from parts of the former seats of Chingford and Wanstead & Woodford.
+Before 1945, both Chingford and Woodford were part of the Epping parliamentary constituency, for which wartime Conservative Prime Minister Winston Churchill was MP.
+The Chingford and Woodford Green constituency was created in 1997 from parts of the former seats of Chingford and Wanstead and Woodford.
 Both seats previously had well-known MPs, Norman Tebbit and Winston Churchill respectively.
 Iain Duncan Smith had been MP for Chingford since 1992, then was elected MP for this constituency five years later in 1997.